 Athenry Wastewater Treatment Plant Upgrade

-Irish Water has completed a €5 million upgrade to the Athenry Wastewater Treatment Plant to increase capacity and improve water quality in the Clarin River.
+Completion of €5 million upgrade to the Athenry Wastewater Treatment Plant to increase capacity and improve water quality in the Clarin River

 Irish Water, working in partnership with Galway County Council, has completed upgrade works on the Athenry Wastewater Treatment Plant (WwTP).
 This project represents an investment of €5 million by Irish Water.
 Response Engineering Limited (part of the Ward and Burke Group) completed these works on behalf of Irish Water.